paulkarpenko/us-code-ui/uscode/title-15-commerce-and-trade/chapter-053-toxic-substances-control.md

   (E) provision of a report explaining the results of the investigation.

-(17) **Target housing** — The term “target housing” means any housing constructed prior to 1978, except housing for the elderly or persons with disabilities (unless any child who is less than 6 years of age resides or is expected to reside in such housing for the elderly or persons with disabilities) or any 0-bedroom dwelling.
+(17) **Target housing** — The term “target housing” means any housing constructed prior to 1978, except housing for the elderly or persons with disabilities or any 0-bedroom dwelling (unless any child who is less than 6 years of age resides or is expected to reside in such housing).
 In the case of jurisdictions which banned the sale or use of lead-based paint prior to 1978, the Secretary of Housing and Urban Development, at the Secretary’s discretion, may designate an earlier date.

+### Statutory Notes

+#### Amendments
+2017—Par.
+(17).
+Pub.
+L. 115–31, § 237(c)(1), which directed insertion of “or any 0-bedroom dwelling” after “disabilities,”, was executed by making the insertion after “disabilities” the first place appearing to reflect the probable intent of Congress.

+Pub.
+L. 115–31, § 237(c)(2), which directed substitution of “housing)” for “housing for the elderly or persons with disabilities) or any 0 bedroom dwelling”, was executed by making the substitution for “housing for the elderly or persons with disabilities) or any 0-bedroom dwelling” to reflect the probable intent of Congress.

 <a id="section-2682"></a>